American AAdvantage Elite Status With Credit Card Spending: Worth It?

 My strategy with the Loyalty Points system

 I think the Loyalty Points system is genius, though it’s challenging me, as someone who likes to maximize value.
-For the past couple of years I’ve requalified for Executive Platinum status, just barely squeaking by with 200,000 Loyalty Points.
+Up until this past year, I’ve requalified for Executive Platinum, just barely squeaking by with 200,000 Loyalty Points.

 • Living in Miami, I fly American a fair amount, given that the carrier has a dominant presence there

-• I earn somewhere around 125,000 Loyalty Points through my “natural” American flying
+• I ordinarily earn somewhere around 125,000 Loyalty Points through my “natural” American flying

 • By getting to 175,000 Loyalty Points, I can unlock two systemwide upgrades, which bring me some value, even if it’s just for confirming domestic upgrades